01 of 03

 How to Cool Down with Spicy Foods

-When the temperatures soar more often than not, we reach for the salads, the refreshing cold soups and drinks.
+When the temperatures soar more often than not, we reach for the salads, the refreshing cold soups, and drinks.
 Bizarrely, if you want to stay cool, this is not the best way to go.
 Have you ever wondered why in hot countries, let's take India as an example, despite steaming temperatures they eat hot spicy curry.
 The reason is that the spicier it is, the better it is for cooling down.

 It is the same when you eat spicy foods.
 The heat raises your internal temperature and increases your blood circulation.
 Before you know it, you are sweating.
 The sweat rapidly evaporates and hey presto the this makes you feel cooler.
 It is that simple.

 Next, Which Foods to Eat When the Temperatures Soar - CurriesContinue to 2 of 3 below.